Tim Miller (ice hockey): Playing career

 In the 2013–14 season, Miller endured a journeyman season.
 After 4 games with the Wolves he was moved and appeared in 21 games with the Springfield Falcons, posting 1 goal and 9 assists before he was traded to fellow AHL club, the San Antonio Rampage, in exchange for Denny Urban on February 20, 2014.
 Miller went scoreless in 3 games with the Rampage before he moved to the Abbotsford Heat for the remainder of the season.

 A free agent into the following 2014–15 season, Miller signed his first contract abroad on a two-year contract with German club, the Fischtown Pinguins of the DEL2 on November 10, 2014.
 When his contract was up, he moved to the Straubing Tigers of the German top-tier Deutsche Eishockey Liga (DEL), signing in May 2016.
-In late October 2017, he inked a deal with German DEL2 side Dresdner Eislöwen before moving to Krefeld Pinguine of the DEL on November 10, 2017.
+In late October 2017, he signed a deal with German DEL2 side Dresdner Eislöwen before moving to Krefeld Pinguine of the DEL on November 10, 2017.